-Tanla Platforms Limited set to go global, platform business to propel growth | Business
+Tanla Platforms Limited Set to Go Global, Platform Business to Propel Growth | Business

 With deep, lasting relationships driving growth and leading to the acquisition of over 1,000 customers in the last five years since FY’16-17, Tanla’s success would be driven by four levers: innovative and unique platforms, domain-led solutions, expanding client footprint, strong growth in the Indian and global market.

-Safe Harbour This document contains ''forward-looking'' statements, and these statements involve substantial risks and uncertainties.
+Safe Harbour This document contains “forward-looking” statements, and these statements involve substantial risks and uncertainties.
 All statements other than statements of historical fact could be deemed forward-looking, including, but not limited to, expectations of future operating results or financial performance, market size and growth opportunities, the calculation of certain of our key financial and operating metrics, plans for future operations, competitive position, technological capabilities, and strategic relationships, as well as assumptions relating to the foregoing.
 Forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified.
-In some cases, you can identify forward-looking statements by terminology such as ''expect,'' ''anticipate,'' ''should,'' ''believe,'' ''hope,'' ''target,'' ''project,'' ''plan,'' ''goals,'' ''estimate,'' ''potential,'' ''predict,'' ''may,'' ''will,'' ''might,'' ''could,'' ''intend,'' ''shall,'' and variations of these terms or the negative of these terms and similar expressions.
+In some cases, you can identify forward-looking statements by terminology such as “expect,” “anticipate,” “should,” “believe,” “hope,” “target,” “project,” “plan,” “goals,” “estimate,” “potential,” “predict,” “may,” “will,” “might,” “could,” “intend,” “shall,” and variations of these terms or the negative of these terms and similar expressions.
 You should not put undue reliance on any forward-looking statements.
 Forward-looking statements should not be read as a guarantee of future performance or results and will not necessarily be accurate indications of the times at, or by, which such performance or results will be achieved, if at all.
-Forward-looking statements are subject to several risks and uncertainties, many of which involve factors or circumstances that are beyond our control.
-Our actual results could differ materially from those stated or implied in forward-looking statements due to several factors.
+Forward-looking statements are subject to a number of risks and uncertainties, many of which involve factors or circumstances that are beyond our control.
+Our actual results could differ materially from those stated or implied in forward-looking statements due to a number of factors.
 If the risks or uncertainties ever materialize or the assumptions prove incorrect, our results may differ materially from those expressed or implied by such forward-looking statements.
-We assume no obligation and do not intend to update these forward-looking statements or to conform these statements to actual results or changes in our expectations, except as required by law.
+We assume no obligation and do not intend to update these forward-looking statements or to conform these statements to actual results or to changes in our expectations, except as required by law.
 This document contains statistical data, estimates, and forecasts that are based on independent industry publications or other publicly available information, as well as other information based on our internal sources.
 This information involves many assumptions and limitations, and you are cautioned not to give undue weight to these estimates.
 We have not independently verified the accuracy or completeness of the data contained in these industry publications and other publicly available information.
 Accordingly, we make no representations as to the accuracy or completeness of that data nor do we undertake to update such data after the date of this document.
 By receiving this presentation, you acknowledge that you will be solely responsible for your own assessment of the market and our market position and that you will conduct your own analysis and be solely responsible for forming your own view of the potential future performance of our business.
 Any logos or trademarks (other than Tanla, Karix, Gamooga.
-Trubloq & Wisely) included herein are the property of the owners thereof and are used for reference purposes only
+Trubloq& Wisely) included herein are the property of the owners thereof and are used for reference purposes only.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)